Hereditary angioedema (HAE) is an inherited disease that causes repeated episodes of swelling.

-- Epinephrine is used in life-threatening situations to keep the airway open.
-It tightens blood vessels and relaxes muscles in the throat.
-Epinephrine is more effective than antihistamines—antihistamines have not been proven to be as effective in treatment of HAE.
-It also works more quickly, so is better in emergency situations.
+Epinephrine is usually used in life-threatening situations to keep the airway open.
+The medication tightens blood vessels and relaxes muscles in the throat.
+Epinephrine is more effective than antihistamines.
+Antihistamines haven’t been proven to be as effective in treatment of HAE.
+Epinephrine also works more quickly, making it a better option in emergency situations.

 - C1-inhibitors (Cinryze, Berinert)